jmanmizzou/Christmas-2022/README.md

 ## Hey Mom!
 Welcome To My Page For Christmas This Year!

-*Please Click On Links To look and purchase items!*
+*Please Click On Links To look And Purchase Items!*

 ## The Computer